PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/pbcoreSubject.md

 EBUCore has hasSubject as property
 SubjectClass is a free-text, also has Topic as a subclass of Subject

-We recommend discarding the "subjectType" sub-property, straight mapping to hasSubject or hasTopic, and then relying on a URI, except in cases of Folksonomies, which will be under a separate property Folksonomy)
+We recommend discarding the "subjectType" sub-property, straight mapping to hasSubject or hasTopic, and then ideally using a URI in the class of Subject or Topic.

+The exception here would be Folksonomies, which will be under a separate property (Folksonomy) until reviewed and incorporated as valid subject, topic, or descriptive data.

-So, example for an asset with multiple associated dates:
+So, example for an asset with multiple different subjects and types:

 ```xml
 <pbcoreDescriptionDocument>